goldytech/YouTubeExtractor/README.md

 3. The script will download the video, extract frames, perform OCR, and use GPT to parse the text.
 The results will be saved in `notes_and_words.txt`.

+## Important

+This script has been mostly tested with the following YouTube channel: [Sudeshna Instrumentals](https://www.youtube.com/@sudeshnainstrumentals).
+For other channels, the output may vary.

 ## Project Structure

 - `main2.py`: The main script to run the project.